Healthy Homes Assessment St Leonards

 Home Assessments St Leonards for Rental Properties

-There are many concerns to be able to examine in a house assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many things to check in a house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+A few examples are:

 • Does the heat pump have enough capacity?